Metric (band): Dreams So Real and Art of Doubt (2018–2021)

 In early 2018, it was announced Metric and PledgeMusic were releasing a concert film based on their "Lights on the Horizon" tour, entitled Dreams So Real.
 The release of the eOne-distributed Blu-ray/DVD concert film was screened in over 30 movie house screenings across North America and one in Australia.
-The band appeared at the March 23rd screening at Toronto's TIFF Lightbox for a Q&A session.
+The band appeared at the March 23 screening at Toronto's TIFF Lightbox for a Q&A session.
 Dreams So Real was produced and directed by Jeff Rogers and T. Edward Martin, partners in Media Goes HERE.
 Using a Pledge Music campaign, the 4K, Ultra HD, concert documentary captured the group's live performance at Vancouver's Thunderbird Sports Centre using 24 cameras on the final show of a year-long sold-out world tour.
 A triple live vinyl recording of the concert, exclusively available on Pledge, had a limited-edition run of 1000 pressings.

 Metric worked on their seventh full-length record with producer Justin Meldal-Johnson, who is known for his work with Beck, Nine Inch Nails, and M83.
 Recording sessions took place at EastWest Studios and the band's own studio in Toronto.
 The band headlined Toronto's Field Trip Festival on June 2, 2018, where they played a special set consisting of their 2009 record Fantasies played front to back, then two new songs followed by a few hits.

 A single, titled "Dark Saturday", from the band's upcoming album, was released on July 12, 2018.
 A music video for "Dark Saturday," which was shot entirely on an iPhone X, was released on July 17, 2018, along with a link to pre-order the upcoming album, although at that time no title or track listing had been confirmed.
 A second song from the record, "Dressed to Suppress," was released on July 26, 2018.
 Throughout the summer of 2018 the band supported The Smashing Pumpkins on their Shiny And Oh So Bright Tour reunion.
-They capped off the summer playing the inaugural SKOOKUM Festival in Stanley Park in Vancouver, BC.
+They capped off the summer playing the inaugural SKOOKUM Festival in Stanley Park in Vancouver, British Columbia.